-Guest author Karina Stanhope, a Downey Brand associate, contributes today’s post.
+Guest author Karina Stanhope, a former Downey Brand associate, contributes today’s post.

 Trust documents should be customized to serve the estate planning objectives of those who create them.
 While Parent One may want all of her assets to be distributed in equal shares to her children, Parent Two may want to exclude a child from receiving anything or tie up his share until he obtains a college degree or reaches a certain age.
 Experienced attorneys can draft trust documents that effectuate client wishes using clear and consistent language.
 However, many times, inexperienced or incautious drafters will leave language that is conflicting or incomplete, and many clients are unable to spot the ambiguity.

 California trust litigation often arises from murky trust language, as varying interpretations of trust documents may favor one beneficiary over another.
 Judges and commissioners of the Superior Court of California are the arbiters of what disputed trust language means.
 Fortunately, there are code sections and appellate cases to guide the way.

 A single hazy sentence in the midst of a 40-page declaration of trust may become the source of great controversy.
 For example, a trust document may allow an adult child to “continue to occupy” a certain beach house in the Sea Ranch community in Sonoma County until she moves out, leaving unresolved who will pay for the ongoing expenses of that property and whether the favored child who moves east to Placer County “continues to occupy” the house by staying there during summer vacations.
 If the trust document does not address these scenarios, the siblings may find themselves in a bonfire of controversy over the house with the trustee (often one of the siblings) caught in the middle.
 Unfortunately, in the context of trust interpretation, obscurity may result in volatility.